 Connecticut formed the Governor’s Council on Climate Change in 2015 to evaluate ways to reach the state’s ambitious greenhouse gas emissions reduction target of 80% below 2001 levels by 2050.

-HB 7247 Establishing a carbon price for fossil fuels sold in Connecticut (Rep. Jonathan Steinberg) proposes a carbon fee that would start at $15 per ton of CO2, increasing by $5 per ton annually.
+HB 7247 Establishing a carbon price for fossil fuels sold in Connecticut (Rep. Jonathan Steinberg) proposed a carbon fee that would start at $15 per ton of CO2, increasing by $5 per ton annually.
 25% of funds would go toward climate resilience, efficiency and other renewable energy programs, 30% would provide dividends to employers in the state, 40% would provide dividends to state residents, while no more than five percent would go toward administering the program.

 Massachusetts has been in legislative discussions in past years and is extending discussions into 2018.
 In June, 2018, S2545, passed the Massachusetts State Senate but will face hurdles in the House.
 S2545 would establish a “market-based compliance mechnism” to apply to sectors including transportation.
 Massachusetts is already part of the Regional Greenhouse Gas Initiative – a cap and trade system on power plant emissions.